JaberwockySeamonstah/PSXOverlayExample/README.md

 # Example for using Overlays on the PSX without the "PSY-Q toolchain"
 This example hopefully gives an example on how to use Overlays without using the toolchain provided by the PSY-Q.

+## What is an overlay
+Overlays allow you to write code, that is part of your application, but will not be part of the executable.
+Instead, each overlay land in their own file and can be loaded at runtime, allowing you to actually use the overlay.

+Overlays have a predefined address, where they are loaded too.
+Multiple overlays can have the same loading address, allowing to reduce the size of the main executable and providing a form of dynamic loading.

 ## Requirements
 This example is designed to use VSCode and the WSL system.
 However, the example in general only relies on the GNU GCC for MIPS.